What's a Good GRE Score?

 Average GRE Scores by School

-While it's always beneficial to know average national GRE scores as well as ones on a country-by-country basis, having the information at-hand regarding your chosen university's GRE statistics is highly useful while continuing your course of study.
-When we know the average GRE of a particular school, we are aware of not just the competition, but also how much further we have to go.
-This can affect our tutoring or class curriculum, as well as the number of diagnostic mock exams.
-Whether you're far ahead of your school's average or lagging behind and in need of improvement, below you will see median GREs by institution.
-If your graduate program is not listed here, please refer to your school's website, as medians are often published there.
-This information was taken from a recent May 2018 US News & World Report Ranking—a reliable and authentic resource for education-specific statistics.
-Also note—because scores are divided not only by school but major, we are averages—which are all identical—for the following universities: Harvard, Stanford, MIT, Princeton, & Columbia.
+While it's beneficial to know U.S. average national GRE scores as well as those from other countries, having information about your chosen university's GRE statistics is very useful while studying for the exam.
+When you know the average GRE score of students at a particular school, you're aware not only of the competition, but how much further you have to go.
+This can affect your tutoring or class curriculum, as well as the number of diagnostic mock exams you take, depending on whether you're far ahead of your target school's average or lagging behind and need to improve.

 Grad School MajorVerbal RangeQuant Range